zerosignalproductions/cPanel-2012-Theme/readme.md

 This theme has only been tested in the lastest versions of **Chrome** and **Firefox** in Windows 7.
 If there are any errors or bugs in other browers just let me know and I'll get them fixed.

 Coquette Icon Set by [DryIcons](http://dryicons.com)

+This work is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License.
+To view a copy of this license, visit [http://creativecommons.org/licenses/by-nc-sa/3.0/](http://creativecommons.org/licenses/by-nc-sa/3.0/) or send a letter to Creative Commons, 444 Castro Street, Suite 900, Mountain View, California, 94041, USA.